 In addition to the items listed below, course objectives include a subset of key indicators from the Alabama Quality Teaching Standards.
 Indicators assigned to this course for assessment are in bold font in this list.
 These indicators pertain to "Teaching and Learning," "Literacy," "Technology," and "Ethics."

 (Note: Bolded state objectives have been assigned for final program assessment to EDMD 3300.
-All listed objectives are assessed and/or evaluated as they contribute to various projects, tests or activities within EDMD 3300.
-Please see the Assessment Template for)
+All objectives are assessed and/or evaluated as they contribute to various projects, tests or activities within EDMD 3300.)